derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 - lowercase English characters
 - use `-` instead of spaces

 Now that we have set a `black-background` value for the `class` attr, how do we actually define the style for the browser to render it?
 Remember when I mentioned that other tags can be added to the `<head>`?
 There is a `<link>` tag that allows us to link another file to our web page.
 Perfect.
 Our updated `<head>` is below and it now has a `<link>` tag.
-The attrs of it tell the browser to download and use a CSS file where our defined styles, including `black-background`, reside.
+The attrs of it tell the browser to download and use a CSS file where our defined styles reside, including `black-background`.

 ```
 <head>